 For a list of the books I so enjoyed, you can hop to that original blog post.
 I’m thankful to Carole Wilson for her recommendation, The Last Days of Cafe Leila by Donia Bijan.
 Carole, I just love the beautiful writing and am ready for your next recommendation!
 (Fiction with any theme is fine, as long as it is a quality read.)

 My Persian Connection

 Fans of the Hipcooks Cookbook, Around the World in 12 Dinner Parties may remember my personal Persian ties: I’m a first-generation American with a dad from Argentina and a mom from Germany.
 The story divides and diversifies many times, one such is my Aunt Sigrun’s (one of my Mother’s 10 siblings) who fell in love in Germany with a young Iranian student, Hossayn Abkai.
 She moved with him to Tehran to begin a new life.
 They had 6 children — my Iranian cousins — 5 smiling girls and a boy with dark hair and bright green eyes.
-I’ll tell you their names because they are so beautiful: Marjam, Parwin, Fatimeh, Manijeh, and Bahram.) ) I’ve met them in Germany and in the US.
+I’ll tell you their names because they are so beautiful: Maryam, Parwin, Fatimeh, Manijeh, Leyla, and Bahram.)
+I’ve met them in Germany and in the US.
 My cousins live in Germany now; Sigrun and Hossayn still live in Iran.